This Cajun Seasoning Recipe is a delicious and easy spice mixture that is perfect for dozens of recipes!

 - Red Pepper Flakes

-That depends on how fresh your spices are that you are starting with.
+Store your homemade Cajun seasoning blend in an airtight container or jar in a cool, dry place.
+How long it will last depends on how fresh your spices are that you are starting with.
 Since dried herbs go bad first, it is most important that your thyme and oregano are the youngest.
-Assuming that your herbs are recently dried, your Cajun Seasoning will last for a year in an air tight container kept in a dry cool place, like a mason jar in your cupboard.
+Assuming that your herbs are recently dried, your Cajun spice mix will last for one year in an airtight container when stored properly.

-This seasoning does have a little bit of a kick to it.
+This Cajun seasoning mix does have a little bit of a spicy kick to it.
 I like this recipe just as it is, and my family does as well.
-If you are very sensitive to spice you can cut the cayenne pepper in half and leave out the red pepper flakes.
+If you are very sensitive to spice, you can cut the cayenne pepper in half and leave out the red pepper flakes.

 If you love your dishes spicy, you can add more cayenne pepper.
 One of the things I love most about homemade seasoning mixes is that they can be adjusted.